node-red/node-red-ui-nodes/node-red-node-ui-webcam/README.md

 on the device running the dashboard.

-The user can click a button to capture an image which is then sent by the node as a Buffer object contain the image in png format.
+The user can click a button to capture an image which is then sent by the node as a Buffer object contain the image in png or jpeg format.

 If a message is passed to the `ui_webcam` node with the `capture` property set, and if the webcam has been activated on the dashboard, it will capture an image